bytemaster/bytemaster.github.io/_posts/2014-12-22-Join-the-BitShares-Community.md

 ### 4) Buy BitUSD, BitGold, BitCNY

-Perhaps you are not one willing to take a huge risk on our movement, but you really want to help support the cause by lending our community your money by buying BitUSD.
+Perhaps you are not one willing to take a huge risk on our movement, but you really want to help support the cause.
+You can help by lending our community your money by buying BitUSD.
 Buying BitUSD will allow you to earn a steady return on your dollars without taking much risk at all because your loan is 300% collateralized.
 In this case you are voting with your economic power to support our cause.
 You can [read more about how BitUSD (or BitGold) is a relatively low risk]({% post_url 2014-12-18-What-are-BitShares-Market-Pegged-Assets %}) way to support our community and help secure your own freedom.

 ### 5) Follow us on social media